FrankGoortani/sift/CONTRIBUTING.md

 ### 1. Working on the Roadmap

 - We encourage contributions to the existing list of features in the [Roadmap](#roadmap).
-- Before starting work on a feature, please check if it’s already assigned or in progress by someone else.
+- Before starting work on a feature, please check if it's already assigned or in progress by someone else.
-- If you’d like to work on a feature from the Roadmap, please comment on the corresponding issue or feature request to express your interest.
+- If you'd like to work on a feature from the Roadmap, please comment on the corresponding issue or feature request to express your interest.
 This helps avoid duplication of effort.

 ### 2. Submitting Feature Requests or Bug Reports

-- If you’d like to add a new feature that is not in the Roadmap, or if you find a bug that needs fixing, please submit a **Feature Request** or **Bug Report** first.
+- If you'd like to add a new feature that is not in the Roadmap, or if you find a bug that needs fixing, please submit a **Feature Request** or **Bug Report** first.
 - To submit a request:
   - Open a new [Issue](https://github.com/frankgoortani/sift/issues) on GitHub.
-  - Clearly describe the feature or bug, its purpose, and how it aligns with the project’s goals.
+  - Clearly describe the feature or bug, its purpose, and how it aligns with the project's goals.
 - Once your submission is reviewed and approved, you can proceed to work on it.

 ### 3. Creating a Pull Request (PR)